Anna wears many hats: writer, mother, crafter. Over the years, she has found what works and what doesn't for herself and her family.

 What a Child Might or Might Not Say About Abuse

 It is difficult for children to come forward when they have been sexually abused.
 They often don't understand what has been done to them, or they don't have the words to tell you.
 They often feel shame or feel that the person did it because they 'loved them.'
 Sexual abuse is very difficult for children to understand and come to terms with.

 Signs of Emotional Abuse

-I can't count the times I have been in a store and have heard a parent tell a child to behave or they were going to leave them in the store.
-In my time working at a day care, I heard every horrible thing you can imagine.
-Parents who called their children all kinds of mean names, even some of a profane nature, parents who threatened children, other caregivers who humiliated children for wetting their pants while the child was potty training.
+I can't count the times I have been in a store and overheard a parent tell a child to behave or they would leave them in the store.
+In my time working at a daycare, I heard every horrible thing you can imagine.
+Parents who called their children all kinds of mean names, even some of a profane nature; parents who bullied other children; caregivers who humiliated children for wetting their pants while potty training.
 It was enough to make me sick.